 Making a Custom Dress Form

 Many used dress forms are available, and the Wolf brand is one of the more popular brands to purchase for restoration purposes.
-To re-pad worn bust or other areas, you can use cotton quilt batting that looks like felt, sold in fabric-like sheets.
-The Warm and Natural brand is a good choice.
+To re-pad worn bust or other areas, you may use cotton quilt batting that looks like felt, sold in fabric-like sheets.
 Cut circles of increasing sizes to fill in the area gradually until you achieve the shape and measurement desired.
-You can use a curved upholstery needle to sew the batting circles to the worn areas as needed, or you can use straight pins to anchor the batting.
+You may use a curved upholstery needle to sew the batting circles to the worn areas as needed, or you may use straight pins to anchor the batting.

 Using linen, muslin or twill for recovering a dress form will simulate the original appearance, but you will need to have a precise pattern by which to cut the woven fabric, and at least one seam must be stitched on the form by hand to allow for placing the fabric shell on the form.
 Factory-covered forms come with woven fabric coverings because the patterns are well-established and reused many times, however creating your own woven shell from scratch could be time-consuming.

-Wolf Forms also offers recovering and repair services if you would like to hire the work done.
-Best wishes on finding or creating the perfect dress form to aid in your patternmaking and sewing.
+Occasionally, a form manufacturer may offer recovering and repair services if you would like to hire the work done.
+Best wishes on finding or creating the perfect dress form to aid in your patternmaking and sewing!